 This section explains who can become legal guardian of a child under the Kinship Guardianship Act, and what conditions must be in place in order for a judge to appoint a person as kinship guardian of a child.

-Legal guardianship suspends the rights of a child’s parents and transfers most of those rights to the legal guardian.
+An Order for Kinship Guardianship suspends the rights of a child’s parents and transfers most of those rights to a guardian.

 How long does legal guardianship of a child last?